 - in all the circumstances the impact of publication on the regulated person would be disproportionate.
 In particular, we need to consider Article 8 of the European Convention on Human Rights and balance the right to a private life with the legitimate aim of publication, as set out above.

-We decide to fine a solicitor for a caution for a sexual offence, committed outside of practice.
-The solicitor has provided medical evidence which confirms that the stress of the publication of the fine will cause him to become a suicide risk.
+We decide to fine a solicitor for a caution they receive in relation to a criminal offence committed outside of practice.
+The solicitor provides medical evidence to us which confirms that the stress of the publication of the fine will cause them to become a suicide risk.
 Taking these factors into account, we decide that publication is not in the public interest.